 For example, let’s say you need to gather competitor data across different regions and industries.
 You’ll likely end up with vast amounts of unstructured information from websites, LinkedIn, Glassdoor, and other sources — each presenting data in different formats.
 One might focus on technical details while another highlights key personnel.
 A one-size-fits-all scraper won’t be enough to unify this information.

 Instead, you need an intelligent system that understands and categorizes data dynamically.
-This AI agent should be able to parse text, recognize key details, and adapt to different contexts.
+This type of AI workflow should be able to parse text, recognize key details, and adapt to different contexts.
 Unlike a simple prompt-based approach, it requires real-time data access and multiple processing layers to extract and compile relevant insights effectively.

 On the other hand, custom solutions provide a perfect fit but come at a higher cost in terms of time, resources, and expertise.